New year, new stimulant? You bet!

 The Australian Government published an advisory stating that DMHA would be banned in Australia on October 1, 2017, as a Schedule 10 substance.

 Any side effects?

-When both were combined, which is what we are likely to see in pre-workout product, they produced a 24 point increase in systolic blood pressure and a 12 point increase in diastolic blood pressure, which may be problematic for those with pre-existing elevated high blood pressure or whose exercise is likely to cause massive spikes in blood pressure or heart rate, but the numbers were not exceedingly high — systolic blood pressure was increased ∼6 mmHg with supplement use.
+When both were combined, which is what we nearly always see in fat burners and pre-workout supplements, they produced small increases in both systolic and diastolic blood pressure.[20,21] This may be problematic for those with pre-existing elevated high blood pressure or whose exercise is likely to cause massive spikes in blood pressure or heart rate, but the numbers were not exceedingly high — systolic blood pressure was increased ∼6 mmHg with supplement use.